KaltunAhmed/prayer-times/README.md

 # prayer-app

 Welcome to the prayer-app project.
-I'm really excited to open this up, In Sha Allah this project will bring us Kayr and help us learn in the process.
+I'm really excited to open this up, Insha'Allah this project will bring us Kayr and help us learn in the process.

 If you would like to contribute...